JAlcocerT/JAlcocerT/content/blog/hardw-PC-servers-BENCH-review.md

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/firebat-ak2-plus-minipc-review/" title="Raspberry Pi and IoT 101" image="/blog_img/iot/pis-esp-mlx.jpg" subtitle="Single Board Computers can do many other things!" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/media-server-with-open-source/#media-server-with-arm64" title="Raspberry Pi and IoT 101" image="/blog_img/selfh/Jellyfin/jellyfin-rockchip-mpp.png#center" subtitle="ARM64 x Jellyfin Media Server" >}}
 {{< /cards >}}

-> Get a Pi if you want to do IoT Projects instead, they have great I/O for sensors.
+Get a Pi if you want to do IoT Projects instead, they have great I/O for sensors.

-But with x86 MiniPCs/old laptop you are good to go.
+With a x86 MiniPCs/old laptop you are good to go for video tasks.

-Also the Orange Pi 5 can handdle it (with proper configuration).
+Also, the [Orange Pi 5 and the RockChip](https://jalcocert.github.io/RPi/posts/pi-vs-orange/) can handdle Jellyfin video streaming (with proper configuration).

 ### Internet Benchmark